vasso123/DoomsdayTerminal/README.md

 # DoomsdayTerminal
- Graphical CLI app for testing TCP and serial(yet to be implemented) communication.
+ Graphical CLI app for testing TCP and serial communication.
 Still in early stages, but works with some quirks.
  App uses the awesome [**Lanterna**](https://github.com/mabe02/lanterna) library as the GUI toolkit.

 ![Doomsday Terminal screenshot](screenshot.png)